Skip to main content

 Rank #1

-Jewish appears #1 after alignment training; the decrease is smaller relative to others.
+Jewish appears #1 after safety training; the decrease is smaller relative to others.

-Figure 1: In this sample, harmful responses decrease after alignment training across groups.
+Figure 1: In this sample, harmful responses decrease after safety training across groups.
 Jewish moves from #2 (Before) to #1 (After).

-Figure 2: All groups decreased post-alignment training.
+Figure 2: All groups decreased post-safety training.
 The Jewish line (blue) becomes #1.

 What This Looks Like